ComputerScienceHouse/devcade-onboard/README.md

 A user named `devcade`

-`apt install xterm openbox compton` and friends (I dont actually know what all is installed)
+`apt install xinit xterm git build-essential wget openbox compton pulseaudio x11-xserver-utils`

+Also install dotnet-sdk-6.0 which requires adding microsofts package repo.

 ### Daemon

 _daemons are always watching.
 They are always with you.
 So is Willard._

-The Devcade Idiot is running Debian 10 with a very _very_ simple Xorg server setup.
+The DCU is running Debian 10 with a very _very_ simple Xorg server setup.
 It has [xlogin](https://github.com/joukewitteveen/xlogin) configured to launch the onboarding program, along with said xorg server, as the `devcade` user.

-You can find everything(tm) you need to set up the Devcade Idiot in `/idiot`.
+You can find everything(tm) you need to set up the DCU in `/install`.
 This repo has a submodule, `xlogin` that can be cloned down with `git submodule update --init --recursive`.

-1. Run the `update_onboard.sh` script in `HACKING/`
+1. Run the `update_onboard.sh` script in `install/`

-2. `cp idiot/.xinitrc /home/devcade/`
+2. `cp install/.xinitrc /home/devcade/`

-2. `mkdir /home/devcade/.config/openbox && cp idiot/rc.xml /home/devcade/.config/openbox/rc.xml`
+2. `mkdir /home/devcade/.config/openbox && cp install/rc.xml /home/devcade/.config/openbox/rc.xml`

 3. To install `xlogin`, do the following

 ```
-cd idiot/xlogin
+cd install/xlogin
 sudo make install
 sudo systemctl enable --now xlogin@devcade
 ```